ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 # Building a Database Application in Blazor
 # Part 1 - Project Structure and Framework

-::: danger
+::: warning
-These articles are currently being updated
+These articles are currently being updated.
+Most of the text and code is correct, but...
 :::

 This set of articles describes a framework for building and structuring Database Applications in Blazor.